MorganZhou73/MySpringApp2/README.md

 	then, we can test
 		myservice2 : http://localhost:8081/
 		myservice3 : http://localhost:8080/

+	; delete all the relative containers, but the docker images remains docker-compose -f docker-compose.yml down

 -------------------------------------------------------------------------
 ## Clean the relative containers and images in docker